 What do you love the most about creating art in your community?
 What particular part of your immediate environment, in your neighborhood specifically influences your work?

-I believe that if we’re paying attention, we will find wonder and awe in everything around us.
-I don’t think any explanation is necessary for the things we observe, however the impression that is made on our minds can last a lifetime or be forgotten in an instant.
-Most of us know that memory is subjective, but I think that the way it plays tricks on us is all part of the process.
+I believe that if we’re paying attention, we will find wonder in everything around us.
+Our memory is subjective, but the way it plays tricks on us is all part of the process.
 I like to think that the observations we make of our surroundings are no different.
-Our environment is molded by our interpretation of it and the beauty we find can be exactly what we expect to see, or can be as gritty and real as our greatest fear - it all depends on our perception.
-The mind can be a filter as well as a processor, and if we look closely (or broadly), we’ll notice that everything we encounter is an adventure for our senses and an endless learning experience, forever blurring the Edges and Dimensions (see ‘Edges and Dimensions’ painting) of the model of our world that we build in our minds.
-With that, if we let go and allow things to exist without our intervention of understanding, wonder and awe will unfold around us everywhere we go.
+Our environment is molded by our interpretation of it and the beauty we find can be a whole new world, it all depends on us.
+The mind is an amazing thing, and if we find ourselves gazing in awe, we’ll notice that everything we encounter is an adventure for our senses and an endless learning experience.

 Describe your creative process.
 Are there any rituals or rites of passage you exercise before you begin a new piece?